Quetzalcoatlus: Skeleton

-'Quetzalcoatlus' lawsoni's scapulocoracoid — a fusion of the scapula and coracoid bones — was U-shaped and broad.
-Throughout azhdarchid evolution, the scapula had been reducing in length, and this reached its pinnacle in 'Q'. lawsoni, where the scapula was only slightly longer than the coracoid.
+Quetzalcoatlus lawsonis scapulocoracoid — a fusion of the scapula and coracoid bones — was U-shaped and broad.
+Throughout azhdarchid evolution, the scapula had been reducing in length, and this reached its pinnacle in Q. lawsoni, where the scapula was only slightly longer than the coracoid.
 The sternum, like that of other pterosaurs, was broad.
 It had a transverse ridge on its posterior (rear) portion, also observed in Pteranodon, albeit it was further forward in that genus.
-Like other pterosaurs, the bone walls of the sternum were very thin, and in the case of 'Q'. lawsoni, they were as little as 1.5 mm thick.
-'Quetzalcoatlus' lawsoni (presumably Quetzalcoatlus nothropi) and other azhdarchids have forelimb and hind limb proportions more similar to modern running ungulate mammals than to members of other pterosaur clades, implying that they were uniquely suited to a terrestrial lifestyle.
+Like other pterosaurs, the bone walls of the sternum were very thin, and in the case of Q. lawsoni, they were as little as 1.5 mm thick.
+Quetzalcoatlus lawsoni (presumably Quetzalcoatlus northropi) and other azhdarchids have forelimb and hind limb proportions more similar to modern running ungulate mammals than to members of other pterosaur clades, implying that they were uniquely suited to a terrestrial lifestyle.
 The humerus (upper arm bone) was short and robust, with considerable mobility.
 The two species had different humerus morphology, with Q. lawsonis humerus having a proportionally shorter deltopectoral crest, and Q. northropis being shaped more like a twisted hourglass.
 The ulna of Q. northropi was relatively shorter than that of Q. lawsoni, measuring 1.36 times the length of the humerus, as opposed to 1.52 times the length of the humerus in Q. lawsoni and other azhdarchiforms.
 Like all pterosaurs, Quetzalcoatlus had a specialized carpal (wrist) bone, the pteroid, which attached to the sesamoid bone of the wrist.
 It faced inwards, pointing towards the deltopectoral crest, and supported the propatagium.
 Specialized muscles allowed it to move slightly.
 The first digit was the smallest, and the third was almost the biggest digit that routinely contacted the ground.
 As with all pterosaurs, the wing finger was considerably longer than the others.
 It did not contact the ground, as evidenced by footprints.
-Whilst on land, it may have been held between the elbow and the torso.
+While on land, it may have been held between the elbow and the torso.
 The wings were short and broad, and forelimb musculature was extensive.
 Flapping power came from several muscle groups on the torso, forearm and manus (hand).